What is ISP?

 ISP in numbers

 Beneficiaries.
 Over the years, 120 research groups from 56 academic institutions in Africa, Asia and Latin America has received ISP support.
-So far, 27 regional scientific networks has been supported, covering additional institutions in the regions.
+So far, 27 regional scientific networks has been supported.
 Approximately 1,700 PhD students and staff members have received fellowships and research visits to Sweden and elsewhere since the start in 1961.

 Outcomes.
 On average, each million Euro invested in our research groups and networks results in: